Pihta: Ritual usage

 Every Sunday, Mandaeans participate in a baptismal mass (maṣbuta) involving immersion in flowing water (yardna) by ordained priests.
 The baptized then consume pieces of salted pihta blessed by a priest in order to restore their connections (laufa) with the World of Light (see Mandaean cosmology).

 Saltless pihta is also used in masiqta rituals.

+Associated ritual objects

+The brihi is a ritual clay fire saucer.
+Its narrow end faces north.
+The brihi is used for the pihta and riha.

+The gišar is a stone flour mill that can only be used by priests for grinding sacramental flour.

 Prayers

-Various prayers in the Qolasta, including prayers 36-45 and 59, are recited during the sacrament of the pihta.
+Various prayers in the Qulasta, including prayers 36–45 and 59, are recited during the sacrament of the pihta.